Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 I used the DS620slim for a couple of weeks, and it grew on me.
 The server proved to be reliable, fast, and super quiet.
 It did everything I'd expected from my much larger DS1618+.

-I tested the DS620slim with two 240 GB SSD (as cache) and four 1 TB 7200 rpm hard drives, and it did well in all tests.
-The server registered the sustained writing and reading speed of some 113 MB/s -- about the cap sustained speed of a Gigabit connection, after overheads.
+I tested the DS620slim with two 240 GB SSDs (as cache) and four 1 TB 7200 rpm hard drives, and it did well in all tests.
+The server registered the sustained writing and reading speed of some 113 MB/s—about the cap sustained speed of a Gigabit connection after overheads.

 Synology DS620slim Performance

-One thing, though, is if you intend to use VMM with it, make sure you upgrade its RAM to the max.
-That's because generally, you need to dedicate at least two GB of RAM to a virtual machine, and the server needs that much on its own.
+One thing, though, is that if you intend to use VMM with it, make sure you upgrade its RAM to the max.
+Generally, you need to dedicate at least two GB of RAM to a virtual machine, and the server needs that much on its own.

 Overall, the DS620slim is a pleasure to use.
 It's by far the best among Synology's slim servers in terms of performance.